PyDrocsid/documentation/docs/cogs/general/betheprofessional.md

 # BeTheProfessional

-This cog contains a system for self-assignable roles (further referred to as `topics`)
+This cog contains a system for self-assignable roles (further referred to as `topics`).

 ## `list_topics`
 The `.?` command lists all available topics.